jhawe/jhawe.github.io/_posts/2019-08-08-gigabyte-aorus-bios-update.md

 ## Solution
 It.
 Was.
 So.
 Simple.

-I used the BIOS updates from [this]() page, although I should have used the ones from [here]().
+I used the BIOS updates from [this](https://www.gigabyte.com/Motherboard/B450-AORUS-PRO-WIFI-rev-10/support#support-dl-bios) page, although I should have used the ones from [here](https://www.gigabyte.com/Motherboard/B450-I-AORUS-PRO-WIFI-rev-10/support#support-dl-bios).
 See the difference?
-I didn't either at first..
-Turns out there are two very similar mobo models:
+I didn't either,.. at first.
+Turns out there are two very similar mobo (nice slang for 'motherboard') models:

 * B450 I AORUS PRO WIFI (rev 1.0)
 * B450 AORUS PRO WIFI (rev 1.0)